 15.1) If you have successfully qualified, you will receive an email confirming you have been allocated a place.
 A ‘Q’ will be shown alongside your name in the list of applicants.

 15.2) If you qualify for a place but you do NOT wish to accept this place please send an email to email@example.com.

 16.1) Communication is very important.
 Please ensure that your email address is correct and accurate in your membership profile.

 16.2) If you change your e-mail address please inform firstname.lastname@example.org.

 16.3) Email will be the primary and in some cases only form of contact regarding confirmation of places, requests for payment, and additional event information.

-17.1) Current ITU rules do not allow an athlete to take part in two events within a 24 hour period at the same Championships.
+17.1) Current World Triathlon rules do not allow an athlete to take part in two events within a 24 hour period at the same Championships.
 For Championships with events at two distances, such as Standard Distance and Sprint, athletes can apply and qualify for both events but will need to decide which team place to accept, and which to release, prior to paying their race fee.